In Exercises 55–60, find the indicated probabilities and interpre... | Channels for Pearson+

 Central Limit Theorem (CLT)

-The Central Limit Theorem states that, for a sufficiently large sample size, the distribution of the sample mean will be approximately normally distributed, regardless of the population's distribution.
-This theorem allows statisticians to make inferences about population parameters using sample statistics, particularly when calculating probabilities.
+The Central Limit Theorem states that, regardless of the population's distribution, the distribution of the sample means will approach a normal distribution as the sample size increases, typically n ≥ 30.
+This theorem allows statisticians to make inferences about population parameters using sample statistics, particularly when calculating probabilities for sample means.

 Recommended video: